SimoneS93/Arduino/EVERY/README.md

 ##A library to exec code on time in Arduino

 EVERY lets you easily run pieces of code on time with minimal cost (every usage requires about 100 bytes).
-It is implemented as a macro, not as a function: this means that it is replaced by actual code at compile time (an if-condition), which is good because is fast.
+It is implemented as a macro, not as a function: this means that it is replaced by actual code at compile time (an IF-construct), which is good because is fast.
 On the other side, you completely lose type safety, which means your errors don't get caught on compile time: your code will compile but not work once uploaded!

 ###Sample code
 You can find a few examples in the *examples* directory, here's an overview: